MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request/javascript/index.md

 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/Adapters/tree/release80) the adapter Maven project.

 ### Web sample usage
-1. Make sure you have set-up your [Web development environment](../../../setting-up-your-development-environment/web-development-environment).
+1. Make sure you have Node.js installed.
-2. Add the application to your local setup.
+2. Navigate to the sample's root folder and run the command: `npm install` followed by: `npm start`.
-3. Load the application URL in a browser.
+3. In a browser, load the URL [http://localhost:9081/sampleapp](http://localhost:9081/sampleapp).

 ### Cordova Sample usage
 1. From a **Command-line** window, navigate to the project's root folder.